Find your niche in the climate economy, where it’s a win-win-win for climate-economy-humanity.

 Seek out truth in a world of disinformation.

 Know your strengths, weaknesses, opportunities and threats in a world with a changing climate.

 All kinds of jobs are available in The Climate Economy in areas like clean energy, natural conservation and restoration, and the circular economy just to name a few.
 And we can create new ventures that are good for the climate, economy and humanity based on our expertise and passions.
+We can all achieve economic security.
 To get started:

 Explore and learn more about what you love, and how it fits in The Climate Economy.

 Specialize and create value in your area of expertise.

 Humans need to feel that their lives have meaning and that they personally have value.
 Belonging and contributing our strengths and experiences to a community is also a basic human need.
 To get started: